Skip to content

 FieldDefaultWhat it does

 shouldRetrynonePredicate.
-Return false to bail out early — useful for “don’t retry on 4xx”.
+Return false to bail out immediately without retrying — useful for “don’t retry on 4xx”.
+May be async.

 Two things to watch: